Why Isn’t My Kombucha Fizzy? Has It Gone Bad?

 If your kombucha doesn’t smell or taste right, we recommend trusting your senses.
 Fresh, living kombucha should be fizzy, tart, and lightly sweet.
 It should be refreshing and tasty, not off-putting in taste or smell.
 If in doubt, toss it and try again, perhaps opting for a different flavor or brand next time.

 Sometimes, you may notice “stuff” floating around in the kombucha bottle.
-This stuff is called SCOBY (symbiotic culture of bacteria and yeast) or “the mother” and isn’t an indication that the kombucha is bad.
+If your kombucha hasn’t gone bad, these brownish, stringy stuff is called SCOBY (symbiotic culture of bacteria and yeast) or “the mother” and isn’t an indication that the kombucha is bad.
 In fact, it’s quite the opposite!
 It means your kombucha is alive and well, full of beneficial live bacteria.

 The floating SCOBY you may see in some kombuchas typically forms during a process called secondary fermentation.
 After the primary fermentation, you can further carbonate kombucha by leaving it at room temperature for a few days to ferment a little more, which adds a little extra fizz.
 This secondary fermentation also creates that little floating bit of SCOBY.